lychee8/CTC-challenge/WriteUp.md

 ## Known issues / what I'd do next

 > I did not finish Part A3.
 With more time I would like to finish it.
-Since Next.js is new to me, I took a lot of time learning about it and undertand routes, front-end and back-end.
-I focused on building a strong A1, A2, and attempting Part B.
+Since Next.js is new to me, I took a lot of time learning about it to understand how routes, front-end and back-end all work together.
+I focused on building a strong A1, A2, and attempting Part B. My A1 and A2 took me the most time since I was focused on learning JSX, Next.js, and how front-end and back-end worked together.
+I wanted to challenge myself by attempting Part B and I was happy that I was able to build an element that works and doesn't break my code.